Table of Contents

-- On/off time for 2-stage or modulating furnace – this will include the time the burner ignite to the burner extinguishes.
+- On/off time for 2-stage or modulating furnace – this will include the time the burner ignites to the burner extinguishes.

-- Annual burner operating hours compared to annual energy consumption – the test will include ratios from low-fire to high-fire in this test.
-Additionally, the test would be remiss if it did not include the energy consumed by the blower and the induced draft motor.
-All these are factors in determining the true AFUE of a two-stage furnace or boiler whether it be gas or oil.
+- Annual burner operating hours compared to annual energy consumption.
+The test will include ratios from low-fire to high-fire in this test.
+Additionally, the test will include the energy consumed by the blower and the induced draft motor.
+All these are factors in determining the true AFUE of a two-stage furnace.
+Additionally, two-stage boilers, whether it be gas or oil, are included.

-- Calculation of Off-Period losses for oil boilers with a long post-purge time – the post purge cycle which is generally used to scavenge heat in a furnace/boiler cool down period.
+- Calculation of Off-Period losses for oil boilers with a long post-purge time.
+The post purge cycle is generally used to scavenge heat in a furnace/boiler cool-down period.
 Flue losses will also be calculated in this test.
-The longer the post-purge cycle the more heat loss derived in the post-purge or in layman’s terms heat lost up the stack.
+The longer the post-purge cycle the more heat loss derived in the post purge.
+In layman’s terms heat lost up the stack.

-The test will determine the true AFUE of gas/oil furnaces/boilers and HVAC manufacturers will be required to test the gas/oil furnaces/boilers using this new test guideline and label the HVAC equipment accordingly.
+The test will determine the true AFUE of two-stage gas/oil furnaces/boilers.
+HVAC manufacturers will be required to test the two-stage gas/oil furnaces/boilers using these new tests.
+The new tests based on the new guidelines.
+Additionally, they will be required to label the HVAC equipment accordingly.